WebPraktikos/universal-resume/README.md

 Yes.
 Replace every `-letter` with `-a4`, and uncomment specified code blocks.
 More info [here](#a4-size-variant).

 **Why it’s made?**
 I couldn’t find any formal or professional résumé (CV) website with good typography that is optimized for the Web, print, PDF, and mobile.
-Also, researching what recruiters want, my priorities were fast scanning time and all content to fit on one page.
+Also, when researching what recruiters want, my priorities were fast scanning time and all content to fit on one page.

 How to run it
 ---------